 Don’t worry about those rough edges.
 We’ll sand all of that off later.
 Now let’s move on to the front hatch.
 If you’re building this plane for glow fuel, this hatch can be glued into place, or used as a removable hatch without the air scoop.
+If you don’t want the scoop, just apply covering film over the hole.
 Any way you want to build it, the first thing to do is to bevel the rear edge to fit on the windshield.

 For electric power, add the air scoop.
+It’s sure to keep your battery and speed control way cooler than the scoop looks.
 Insert the two sides and glue into place.

 Now select a piece of 1/16″ balsa wood that you can bend easily around a curve without cracking it.
 Cut a strip 1″ wide and roll it around the top of the scoop, and glue it into place.
 Note the direction of the grain in the photo.
 Don’t worry about the edges hanging over.
 We’ll sand those off later.